tobinjt/johntobin.ie/content/blog/Python_development.md

-`foo.py` are in `foo_test.py`, so I wrote a [wrapper for mutmut run](https://github.com/tobinjt/bin/blob/master/mutmut_run) that passes the correct arguments and fixes permissions afterwards (because `mutmut` replaces the source files it operates on).
+`foo.py` are in `foo_test.py`, so I wrote a [wrapper for mutmut run](https://github.com/tobinjt/bin/blob/master/mutmut_run) that passes the correct arguments and fixes permissions afterwards (because `mutmut` replaces the source files it operates on and doesn't set permissions correctly).

 Use `mutmut` like this: